JubayerJoy/Codeforces-Solutions/README.md

 # Codeforces Solutions

 I took part in contests as well as solved interesting problems since high school days.
-In this repo, you will find some of my solutions that may help you a problem you are stuck on.
+In this repository, you will find some of my solutions that may help you a problem you are stuck on.

 I have used snake_case variable naming, 4 spaces for indentation.